haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 ### 4. Aggregation strategies

-All the coherence measures discussed till now mainly deals with per topic level, to aggregate the measure for the entire model we need to aggregate all the topic level scores in to one.
-Common method applied here is arithmetic mean of topic level coherence score.
-Or other type of statistical summary like std or median etc.
+All the coherence measures discussed till now mainly deal with per topic level, to aggregate the measure for the entire model we need to aggregate all the topic level scores into one.
+The common method applied here is the arithmetic means of the topic level coherence score.
+Or other types of statistical summary like std or median etc.